Robot Assisted Physiotherapy using the REX & ReWalk

 Available in Northampton

 PhysioFunction have a specialist interest and expertise in rehabilitation technology, which can be used to optimise the outcomes for clients and the function they get.
 Using the latest technology, we can ensure that our clients receive the most clinically correct rehabilitation suitable for their needs.

-We are recognised as experts in the use of REX technology which can be used by people with a wide range of mobility impairments enabling them to get the full benefits of moving and exercising while being fully supported and upright in the REX
+We are recognised as experts in the use of ReWalk and REX technology which can be used by people with a variety of mobility impairments enabling them to get the full benefits of moving and exercising while being fully supported and upright.

-We use REX to help people with a wide range of neurological conditions such as:
+We use exoskeletons to help people with a wide range of neurological conditions such as:

 - Spinal Cord Injuries to level C4